Metroid: Samus Returns: Plot

 In the year 20X5, a lone bounty hunter named Samus Aran is sent by the Galactic Federation to infiltrate the Space Pirate base on the planet Zebes, where she foils the Pirates' plans to use the parasitic organisms called Metroids and defeats the Pirate leader, the Mother Brain.
 Seeing the threat posed by the Metroids, the Federation sends a special squadron of elite soldiers to the Metroids' home planet of SR388 to investigate, but the squadron soon goes missing.
 After retrieving a small sampling of data confirming a Metroid presence within the planet, the Federation sends Samus to SR388 to destroy the species.

 Samus lands on the surface of SR388 and explores the planet, traveling through its caverns.
 She encounters the Metroids in different metamorphosis stages, growing from small jellyfish-like creatures to large reptilian beasts.
 After killing most of the planet's Metroids, Samus finds and destroys the Queen Metroid.
 Shortly afterward, Samus discovers a Metroid egg that hatches in front of her.
 The Metroid hatchling imprints onto Samus, thinking she is its mother.
 Refusing to kill the infant Metroid, Samus decides to take it with her.
 As Samus and the infant Metroid reach the planet's surface to return to her gunship, they are attacked by a half-mechanical Ridley.
 After a long battle, Ridley is defeated, and Samus, along with the Metroid, leave the planet together.
 In a post-credits scene, a Hornoad wanders on the planet's surface, gnaws on Ridley's discarded mechanical claw before suddenly being killed and copied into a vicious form by an X Parasite.

 Based on the item completion rating, players may unlock a series of images, depicting the history of the Chozo race inhabiting SR388.
 After landing on the planet, the Chozo encountered the X parasites, which use the planet's creatures as hosts.
 To this end, the Chozo created the Metroids using their advanced technology to combat the X parasites.
 Although the Chozo lived in peace when the X parasites were gone, the Metroids grew out of control and the civilization came under threat.
-A discussion was held between two Chozo leaders; the final image reveals one leader (revealed in Dread to be Raven Beak) seemingly killed the other, standing over its body while overlooking its army.
+A discussion was held between two Chozo leaders; the final image reveals one leader seemingly killed the other, standing over its body while overlooking its army.
+(Note: Identified in Metroid Dread (2021) as Raven Beak of the Mawkin warrior tribe, massacring the science-driven Thoha tribe.)